MathildeFogPerez/switchillumina/README.md

 ### LICENSES ###

-This code is distributed open source under the under the terms of the GNU Free Documention License.
+This code is distributed open source under the terms of the GNU Free Documention License.

 ### INSTALL ###